 Now decide if you are growing in white hair?
 Growing in gray hair (do not get gray confused with white) Is it strands of white or gray mixed in with your natural color?
 Or is it coming in white from the roots? or is it coming in darker than the rest of your hair that has been chemically treated?

 Once you decide what color you are now, then you are ready to decide what color you want to be.

 Light brown is a very common color.
 You can use this to your advantage.
 If you have light brown hair and gray roots coming in, you can use light brown or brown to create even color.
-You can either do the entire hair, or just focus on the new root growth.
+You can either do the entire hair or just focus on the new root growth.
 If it is strands of gray or white do the entire head, if it is white growing in then you might want to consider doing the roots a darker color like brown or mix brown and light brown to get a middle color.
 If it is gray coming in, then stick with light brown.
 No matter what shade of light brown the brown will even out the color.
-If it does comes out to light, then you can apply again 24 hours later and use a darker brown the next time.
-We say wait 24 hours because all of our colors darken over this period of time.
-If you do it to soon you risk making it to dark.
+If it does come out too light, then you can apply again 24 hours later and use a darker brown the next time.
+We say to wait 24 hours because all of our colors darken over this period of time.
+If you do it too soon you risk making it to dark.